 Tools: They made axes and arrowheads from stone.
 They made knives and fish hooks from bone.
 Containers were made from birch bark and stone.

 Trade: The Cree also traded for goods.
 They were pretty easy to get along with.
 They were honest in everything except trade.
-But everyone knew that part of trading to the Cree was a needed ability to be cunning.
+Everyone knew that part of trading to the Cree was a needed ability to be cunning.

 Religion: They believed in many magical beings.
 The person who talked to the magical beings for them was the shaman.